 Introduction

 This document describes the understanding of HSBC’s current application landscape.
 This will cover Insurance Product for UK and Singapore region.
-In each of the locations at UK, China, France and Hongkong, HSBC have their own regional CIOs who looks after the delivery of that area and in addition to that they have their IT centres located in China, India and Hongkong.
+In each of the locations at UK, China, France and Hongkong, HSBC have their own regional CIOs who looks after the delivery of that area and in addition to that, h their IT centres located in China, India and Hongkong.
 There are three different layers in HSBC’s architecture.
 This document will mainly focus on the Distribution layer.

 Understandings